 Healing our relationship with the children in our world truly can heal broken hearts and soften hardened hearts.

-Because Genevieve is also a professionally trained energy healer, she can clearly see the connections between the physical ailments that a child presents and the places in their body where the flow of their emotions has become blocked.
+Because Genevieve was previously a professionally trained energy healer in her twenties, she is very aware of the connections between the physical ailments that a child presents and the places in their body where the flow of their emotions has become blocked.
 She has a clear understanding of the direct connections between emotional health and physical health.

 She can see the obvious connections between a child's blocked emotional energy and blocks in their chakras, their body posture and natural movements of energy around the body.